ngaskill/liferay-docs-dxp-cloud/user/articles/04-using-the-liferay-dxp-service/01-intro.markdown

 ## Deployment

-To install themes, portlets, or OSGi modules, you can include a WAR or JAR file in the `/deploy/common` folder.
-For example, to deploy a custom JAR file, your Liferay DXP source code directory could look like this:
+To install themes, portlets, or OSGi modules, place a WAR or JAR file in the `/deploy/common` folder.
+For example, to deploy a custom JAR file, the Liferay DXP source code directory could look like this:

     liferay
     ├── deploy